CCA-APCS-A-Remington-F23-P2/final-project-apcsa-team-4/README.md

-# Welcome to Paint --!
+# Welcome to paint --!

-Welcome to Paint --, a cutting-edge paint program that seamlessly integrates AI features, a sophisticated user interface, and a range of tools to enhance your creative experience.
+Welcome to paint --, a cutting-edge paint program that seamlessly integrates AI features, a sophisticated user interface, and a range of tools to enhance your creative experience.

 ## Features

 ### 1. AI Integration

-Paint -- comes equipped with built-in ChatGPT, providing you with an intelligent assistant right at your fingertips.
+paint -- comes equipped with built-in ChatGPT, providing you with an intelligent assistant right at your fingertips.
 Whether you need creative suggestions, assistance with techniques, or just want to chat while you paint, the AI integration is here to enhance your artistic journey.

 ### 2. Advanced UI